A Study of Posterior Stability for Time-Series Latent Diffusion: Problem Analysis

 We are mainly interested in two types of defined measures: One is the \textit{global dependency} $m_{t, 0}$, which estimates the impact of latent variable $\mathbf{x}_0 = \mathbf{z}$ on the decoder $\mathbf{f}^{\mathrm{dec}}$; The other is the \textit{first-order local dependency} $m_{t, t-1}$, which estimates the dependency of decoder $\mathbf{f}^{\mathrm{dec}}$ on the last observation $\mathbf{x}_{t, t-1}$ for computing representation $\mathbf{h}_t$.
 In this part, we empirically estimate these measures, with the aims to confirm that \textit{posterior collapse} occurs and show its impacts.

-\paragraph{Experiment setup.} We adopt two time-series datasets: MIMIC~\citep{johnson2016mimic} and WARDS~\citep{alaa2017personalized}.
-For each dataset, we impute the missing values and extract the observations of the first $12$ hours, with the top $1$ and $5$ features that have the highest variances to form univariate and multivariate time series.
+\paragraph{Experiment setup.} Two time-series datasets: WARDS~\citep{alaa2017personalized} and MIMIC~\citep{johnson2016mimic} are adopted.
+For each dataset, we extract the observations of the first $12$ hours, with the top $1$ and $5$ features that have the highest variances to form univariate and multivariate time series.
 To study the case where time series have no structural dependencies, we also try randomly shuffling the time steps of ordered time series.
-With the prepared datasets, we respectively train latent diffusion models on them and randomly sample time series from the models.
+With the prepared datasets, we respectively train latent diffusion models on them and sample time series from the models.

-\paragraph{Insightful results.} The upper two subfigures of Fig.~\ref{fig:2nd demo} illustrate the estimated dependencies $m_{t, 0}, m_{t, t-1}$ for single time-series sample $\mathbf{X}$, while Fig.~\ref{fig:demo case} shows the dependency measures averaged over $500$ samples.
+\paragraph{Insightful results.} The upper two subfigures of Fig.~\ref{fig:2nd demo} illustrate the estimated dependencies $m_{t, 0}, m_{t, t-1}$ for a single time-series sample $\mathbf{X}$, while Fig.~\ref{fig:demo case} shows the dependency measures averaged over $500$ samples.
 We can see that, for both ordered and shuffled time series, the global dependency $m_{t, 0}$ exponentially converges to $0$ with increasing time step $t$, indicating that latent variable $\mathbf{z}$ loses control of the generation process of decoder $\mathbf{f}^{\mathrm{dec}}$ and the posterior is \textit{collapsed}.
 More interestingly, as shown in the right part of Fig.~\ref{fig:2nd demo}, while there is no dependency between adjacent observations $\mathbf{x}_{t - 1}, \mathbf{x}_t$ in shuffled time series, we still observe that the first-order measure $m_{t, t - 1}$ is significantly different from $0$ (e.g., around $0.1$ to $0.2$).
 This phenomenon might arise as neural networks overfit and we name it as \textit{dependency illusion}.

 \begin{mdframed}[leftmargin=0pt, rightmargin=0pt, innerleftmargin=10pt, innerrightmargin=10pt, skipbelow=0pt] \textbf{\emph{Takeaway}}: Time-series latent diffusion exhibits a typical symptom of \textit{posterior collapse}: latent variable $\mathbf{z}$ has an almost exponentially decreasing impact on generation process $p^{\mathrm{gen}}(\mathbf{X} \mid \mathbf{z})$.
 More seriously, we observe a phenomenon of \textit{dependency illusion}. \end{mdframed}